Email Sender Name and Sender Email Settings

 - From Name: WPResidence, Support Team, Sales Team, or your company name

-- From Email: info@yourdomain.com, office@yourdomain.com, or another real mailbox on your domain
+- From Email: info@yourdomain.com, office@yourdomain.com, support@yourdomain.com, or another real mailbox from your domain

-Theme emails use the same email sending function as regular WordPress emails.
+WPResidence emails use the same email sending system as regular WordPress emails.

-This means that if the server cannot send normal WordPress emails, theme emails will not work correctly either.
+This means that if the server cannot send standard WordPress emails, theme emails will not work correctly either.

-The sender email is especially important because many hosting providers will reject emails sent from an address that does not exist on the server or is not accepted by the mail configuration.
+The sender email is important because many hosting providers do not allow websites to send emails from an address that is not valid, does not exist, or is not accepted by the mail server configuration.

 Use a real email address from your own domain as the sender email.